Meat

 • Mold growth

-• Discoloration (e.g., green or gray spots)
+• Significant discoloration (e.g., green or gray patches)

 Room Temperature Safety